Top Rated Deck Stain Reviews

-Choosing the right deck stain is a very important decision because the choice you make will influence both the appearance of your deck and durability of the wood.
+Choosing the right deck stain to use is a crucial decision because the choice you make will influence both the appearance of your deck and the durability of the wood.
 Staining your new deck will protect it from harmful UV rays and mold and mildew while simultaneously giving your deck a polished finish.

-Before jumping into the best deck stain reviews 2019, consider a few critical factors to streamline your buying decision.
+Before jumping into the best deck stain reviews, consider a few critical factors to streamline your buying decision.

 Factor #1: Type of Deck Stain

-First of all, do you prefer an oil-based or water-based stain?
-20 years ago, oil based stains were the best choice.
-But oil based stains contain higher amounts of volatile organic compounds (VOC’s) which can be harmful to the environment.
-With the VOC laws changing in the last 10-15 years, all oil-based stain manufacturers have had to change their formulas and some are not as effective as before.
-Additionally, water-based stain technology has drastically improved to the point where many water-based stains outlast their oil-based counterparts.
+First of all, do you prefer an oil-based or water-based wood stain?
+Twenty years ago, oil-based stains were the best choice.
+But oil-based wood stains contain higher amounts of volatile organic compounds (VOCs), which can harm the environment.
+With the VOC laws changing in the last 10-15 years, all oil-based wood stain manufacturers have had to change their formulas, and some are not as effective as before.
+Additionally, water-based wood stain technology has drastically improved to the point where many water-based stains outlast their oil-based counterparts.
 Water-based stains allow for easy cleanup with soap and water as well.

 If you have more questions on this, check out our handy breakdown right here.